A/N: Done for the Sickfic Challenge over at the Mrs Hudson's Kitchen forum:

 "I would do, if only you'd shut up."

-The answer was profound, instant, almost shocking silence.
-Sherlock went back to the kitchen and boiled the kettle again, presumably going back to making his own cup of coffee this time.
-Lestrade, in between violent bursts of that bloody annoying cough that had kept him up for most of the night before, listened to him patter around softly for a few minutes.
+The answer was instant silence.
+Sherlock boiled the kettle again, presumably going back to making his coffee this time.
+Lestrade, in between violent bursts of that bloody annoying cough that had kept him up for most of the night before, listened to him patter around for a few minutes.
 He was just on the verge of sleep when he heard Sherlock pull the desk chair out gently and sit down.

 "I thought you were sleeping."

-Lestrade pulled the duvet tighter around himself, smiling briefly as he tentatively waded into a restless, feverish sleep.
+Lestrade pulled the duvet tighter around himself, smiling briefly as he waded into a feverish sleep.